olivegarden888/Anvi_BlueStampPortfolio/index.md

 ## Description

-For my first milestone it was just testing all of the servos, joysticks, and the Nano Shield to make sure that they are working.
-To make this work I just connected all of the servos and joysticks to my computer and then ran some code to make sure that they would fully work.
-The servos work by using a PWM signal.
-A PWM signal works by quickly switching a signal off and on between states, and determines the average voltage or power delivered.
-The pin was added to pin number 7.
+For my first milestone, I tested all the parts like the servos, joysticks, and the Nano Shield to make sure they were working.
+I connected everything to my computer and ran some simple code to check if the parts worked properly.
+The servos move using something called a PWM signal.
+PWM stands for "Pulse Width Modulation," which means the signal quickly turns on and off to control how much power is sent.
+I connected the servo signal to pin number 7 on the Arduino Shield.

 ## Challenge
 A challenge that I had was that I had to connect two wires together and then when I was heat shrinking the plastic I accidentally burned the wires.